chowdaryslad/WeatherProject/README.md

 ## Getting Started 🎧

-This project utilized the benefits of multiple technologies such as Javascript, HTML5, CSS, and SCSS.
+This project utilized the benefits of technology such as HTML5, and more.

 It's better if we familiarize ourselves with these technologies.